 A Brief Bio of Sheryl Southwick

 Her year of living in Paris rekindled her connection to Pierre Bonnard whom she considers her greatest influence.
 She has also studied with Mary Vernon, Janine Nagy, and David Hornung at Mississippi Art Colony and Laurel True at True Mosaic Studio in New Orleans.

 Her current work is both tactile and reflective of color practice, creating harmonious titillating surfaces that evoke rivers and landscapes in rain or sunshine.

 She is represented by Trippe Gallery in Easton, MD and Ann Connelly Fine Art in Baton Rouge, LA.
 Easton, Maryland, is her home.
 At the Academy Art Museum in Easton, Maryland, she is Exhibitions and Education Assistant.
 She also is Instructor of various classes to teens and adults throughout the year at the Academy Art Museum.
 She has managed group murals and mosaics.
-As a teaching artist she loves to help people new to art-making in a variety of mediums.
+As a teaching artist she loves to introduce people new to art-making in a variety of mediums.